 Spread Knowledge And Awareness

-As you learn about cancer during Pet Cancer Awareness Month and apply your knowledge to your pet parenting habits, you should also spread that awareness to other dog owners.
+As you learn about cancer during Pet Cancer Awareness Month and apply your knowledge to your pet parenting habits, you should also spread that awareness to other dog parents.
 That is, after all, the reason for Pet Cancer Awareness Month to exist in the first place.

 Sharing your resources on Facebook and social media can be a helpful way to encourage other pet parents to take an interest in the subject of canine cancer, which is the leading cause of death in dogs.
 Talk to your friends and family who love dogs and discuss the topic of canine cancer with them, as uncomfortable as it may be.